 How does chicken soup help?
 Chicken soup contains a natural amino acid called cysteine.
 A form of this amino acid, called N-acetyl cysteine, is a powerful antioxidant that strengthens immunity.
 It has been one of my favorite winter supplements for years because it’s been shown to be a natural flu treatment.

 But it’s not enough to just eat chicken soup.
 You need to spike it with garlic, hot peppers, hot curry, and/or Tabasco sauce.
 That’s because the garlic and hot peppers add heat and pungency, and are a knockout punch against mucus.

 After about 2 hours or so, take the chicken out and remove the bones and skin, returning the meat back to the soup.
-Add any beans or fresh vegetables like sliced green peppers or zucchini, as well as sliced hot peppers, garlic, and/or ginger and continue simmering for 20 minutes or so.
+Add any beans or fresh vegetables like sliced green peppers or zucchini, spinach, as well as sliced hot peppers and/or ginger and continue simmering for 20 minutes or so.
+Add salt, pepper and Italian herb seasoning, to taste.
 Top with chopped fresh herbs, like parsley or cilantro.
 Try experimenting with modest amounts of seasonings and spicy or pungent ingredients, then add more to taste.

 It may sound tortuous but, according to Dr. Ziment, when properly prepared the soup should bring tears to the eyes and cause a runny nose as it loosens the mucus.
 I recommend a more measured approach.
 Start with a mild mix and work up to a level that you can handle and that is also effective at clearing your sinuses.